Well5a/monitoring-todolist/README.md

 * PostgreSQL: host=todo-db:5432 database=tododb user=todo password=todo ssl=disable

 ### InspectIT Ocelot
-[InspectIT Ocelot](https://github.com/inspectIT/inspectit-ocelot) collects metrics of the application and exposes them at localhost:8888.
+[InspectIT Ocelot](https://github.com/inspectIT/inspectit-ocelot) collects metrics of the application and exposes them by default on port 8888.
 Prometheus is configured to scrape this endpoint and additional Grafana Dashboards are added that use these metrics.

 The InspectIT Ocelot Docker image saves the agent jar on a provided volume.